Jean-Philippe Rameau: Later years, 1733–1764

 It was not until he was approaching 50 that Rameau decided to embark on the operatic career on which his fame as a composer mainly rests.
 He had already approached writer Antoine Houdar de la Motte for a libretto in 1727, but nothing came of it; he was finally inspired to try his hand at the prestigious genre of tragédie en musique after seeing Montéclair's Jephté in 1732.
 Rameau's Hippolyte et Aricie premiered at the Académie Royale de Musique on 1 October 1733.
 It was immediately recognised as the most significant opera to appear in France since the death of Lully, though its reception drew controversy.
 Some, such as the composer André Campra, were stunned by its originality and wealth of invention; others found its harmonic innovations discordant and saw the work as an attack on the French musical tradition.
 The two camps, the so-called Lullyistes and the Rameauneurs, fought a pamphlet war over the issue for the rest of the decade.

-Just before this time, Rameau had made the acquaintance of the powerful financier Alexandre Le Riche de La Poupelinière, who became his patron until 1753.
+Just before that, Rameau had made the acquaintance of the powerful financier Alexandre Le Riche de La Poupelinière, who became his patron until 1753.
 La Poupelinière's mistress (and later, wife), Thérèse des Hayes, was Rameau's pupil and a great admirer of his music.
 In 1731, Rameau became the conductor of La Poupelinière's private orchestra, which was of an extremely high quality.
-He held the post for 22 years; he was succeeded by Johann Stamitz and then François-Joseph Gossec.
+He held the post for 22 years, and was succeeded by Johann Stamitz and then François-Joseph Gossec.
 La Poupelinière's salon enabled Rameau to meet some of the leading cultural figures of the day, including Voltaire, who soon began collaborating with the composer.
 Their first project, the tragédie en musique Samson, was abandoned because an opera on a religious theme by Voltaire—a notorious critic of the Church—was likely to be banned by the authorities.
 Meanwhile, Rameau had introduced his new musical style into the lighter genre of the opéra-ballet with the highly successful Les Indes galantes.
 It was followed by two tragédies en musique, Castor et Pollux (1737) and Dardanus (1739), and another opéra-ballet, Les fêtes d'Hébé (also 1739).
-All these operas of the 1730s are among Rameau's most highly regarded works.
-However, the composer followed them with six years of silence, in which the only work he produced was a new version of Dardanus (1744).
-The reason for this interval in the composer's creative life is unknown, although it is possible he had a falling-out with the authorities at the Académie royale de la musique.
+All those operas of the 1730s are among Rameau's most highly regarded works.
+However, the composer followed them with six years of silence, during which the only work he produced was a new version of Dardanus (1744).
+The reason for the interval in the composer's creative life is unknown, although it is possible he had a falling-out with the authorities at the Académie royale de la musique.